 Project Details.
 This section provides an opportunity for applicants to give thoughtful insights into the proposed project activities.
 Content in this section should clarify how the proposed VOCA funded project complements the applicant agency's mission.
-Applicants are strongly encouraged to provide substantive responses to each question.
+Applicants shall provide substantive responses to each question with specificity regarding the nature of the proposed project and with defined outcomes in mind.